 Long ago, the only place for pizza in Downtown Phoenix was a lonely Pizza Hut on First Street.
 The area was so desolate that the chain pizzeria reportedly wouldn’t even deliver to some addresses a few blocks away.
 That Pizza Hut is still present on First Street, but in recent years, the surrounding neighborhoods have become home to half a dozen high quality pizza restaurants of local origin.
 One of those, Pomo Pizzeria Napoletana, is situated directly across the street from its franchised counterpart.
 Continue reading “Pomo Pizzeria Napoletana”

 For the last few years, it seemed like light rail was inching closer to Glendale.
 Those hopes were dashed, at least for the time being, by a recent vote of the Glendale City Council.
 While the city’s financial struggles and unresolved issues of the track’s final destination may be keeping trains out of Glendale, it’s thankfully still possible to enjoy one of Downtown Glendale’s best restaurants in Downtown Phoenix.
 La Piazza PHX, an offshoot of Glendale’s La Piazza al Forno, is located just a block or two from multiple light rail stations in the city center.
-Continue reading “La Piazza PHX”
+Continue reading “La Piazza PHX (temporarily closed)”

 It’s become a common complaint that “high rises” and “condos” are ruining Roosevelt Row and nearby neighborhoods.
 In reality, most of the construction isn’t tall enough to be meet any widely accepted definition of “high rise,” and most of what is being built is apartments rather than condominiums.
 More importantly, while a few businesses have been displaced, many are finding new homes in the ground floor of new residential mid-rises.
 Forno 301 is one of those businesses, having recently relocated from west Roosevelt to the Muse apartments a half mile to the north.
 Continue reading “Forno 301”